Skip to main content

 For I know the plans I have for you, declares the LORD, plans to prosper you and not to harm you, plans to give you hope and a future.

-God's promise of purpose was not an escape from difficulty.
+God's promise of purpose wasn't an escape from difficulty.
 It was an anchor through it.
 The difficult season you are navigating right now might be exactly where purpose is being forged.

 Proverbs 16:9: The Partnership of Purpose